ayushnangia/geneval/indian_prompts/README.md

     -   `cultural_item`: (For `indian_cultural` tag) The specific cultural object.
     -   Other keys like `color`, `position` depending on the prompt type.

-## Customization
+## Further Customization

-You can customize the generated prompts by:
+Beyond editing `config/config.yaml` and `object_names.txt`, you can further customize by:
--   Editing the `indian_prompts/object_names.txt` file to add, remove, or modify object names.
--   Modifying the Python lists within `create_prompts.py` (e.g., `indian_settings`, `indian_food`, `indian_clothing`, `indian_activities`, `indian_cultural_objects`, `colors`, `positions`) to change the available options.
--   Adjusting the logic within the generation functions (e.g., changing the probability of adding a setting, modifying prompt templates).
+-   Modifying the Python logic within the generation functions in `create_prompts.py` (e.g., changing prompt templates).
--   Adding new generation functions for other types of prompts.
+-   Adding new generation functions for other types of prompts and integrating them into the `generate_suite` function.